 Difference between the Creator's Meditation and Vipassana

 The Creator’s Meditation is a 22 days course with a guided meditation lasting between 30 minutes - 1 hour.
-At the end there will also be a short discourse on how to apply what one has learnt in life so one can apply their knowledge in life.
-The course delivered by Goenka is a 10 day course of silence but at the end of the day there will be an hour video explanation and talk with the teacher if need to be.
+At the end of each lesson there will also be a short talk about how to apply what one has learnt in life so that one can apply what they have learnt in their life.
+The life section is very important because life will always be the bigger practice.

 Develop Experienced KnowledgeApply for a course in Vipassana below.

 The full course of The Creator's Meditation requires 30-60 minutes of practice each day for 22 days.
 This will allow you to learn the fundamentals of the mind.
 This will also help those who wish to reap the most benefit out of the Vipassana course.

 However the recommendation here is that if one has the time, to simply apply for the Vipassana course first to develop experienced knowledge of the practice without judgement or any expectations then come back to the Creator's Meditation to fill in any gaps if one desires.